Hot Tub vs. Sauna Health Benefits: Choose Wisely

 5. Improved Digestion

-As always, it's important to remember that while hot tubs offer these unique health benefits, they should be used responsibly.
 Overuse or misuse can lead to potential health risks, such as overheating or skin infections.
-Therefore, it's recommended to adhere to proper maintenance protocols and consult with a healthcare provider before starting a new regimen with hot tub use.
+We recommended adhering to proper maintenance protocols and consulting with a healthcare provider before starting a new regimen with hot tub use.

 Read more here: 13 Amazing Hot Tub Benefits: Best Advice from Experts